jayanth-rajakumar/ledmat/docs/index.md

 More recently, reddit user [/u/freundTech](https://www.reddit.com/u/freundtech) used a new feature in Android 7.0 that allows unprocessed audio input to directly connect a stackmat with his customised version of Twisty Timer.
 Like the previous one, this solution too is device specific, and getting it to work on other android phones is a hit or miss.

+I'll return to the issue of phone-stackmat linking at the very end of this page.

 ## Making a display:  7-segment LEDs or LED Matrix?

 ![raw data](https://raw.github.com/jayanth-rajakumar/ledmat/master/docs/max7219.jpg)